Harper: ‘Women’s basketball needs Tennessee back in there’

-KNOXVILLE, Tenn. — New Tennessee coach Kellie Harper believes it would be good for women’s basketball in general to have the Lady Vols competing for titles again.
+KNOXVILLE, Tenn. — New Tennessee coach Kellie Harper believes it would be good for women’s basketball to have the Lady Vols competing for titles again.

 How long that might take depends on how soon Tennessee can improve under Harper, a point guard for three straight Lady Vols national championship teams from 1996-98.